UM-ARM-Lab/pushing_FOCUS/README.md

 # Motivation

 When I was planning my presentation at ICRA 2023, I realized both of the examples I show of FOCUS involve avoiding contact.
-This is definitely a strong use-case for FOCUS, but not a particularly exciting one.
+This is definitely a strong use-case for FOCUS.
-Manipulation is **all about contact**, so it would be a shame if FOCUS could only be applied to avoiding it.
+Sometimes, avoiding modeling certain contact dynamics makes a lot of sense, however I wanted an example where at least _some_ contact dynamics _were_ learned.

-Therefore, this example aims to show how FOCUS can be used to adapt more quickly from pushing a cube to pushing a cylinder.
+Therefore, this example aims to show how FOCUS can be used to adapt in a simple planar pushing task.
 This means we *are* modeling and adapting contact dynamics, but still avoiding adapting to new dynamics and improving data efficiency.

 The figure below explains the adaptation problem: